Grammar » A2 Grammar lessons and exercises » Review of all pre-intermediate verb tenses (CEFR A2) » Page 3

 • I‘ve read this book three times.

-3 Unfinished situations from past until now.
+3 Unfinished situations from the past until now.
 (Common with how long, for, since, all + time, lately.)

 • How long have you been here?